mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

    ```

 4. the `_installPolicies()` function sets up additional rules inside the container.
 Often these rules declare data mappings that route
    information from one facet to the other.
-The `mapData` function creates this mapping using MobX such that the output is updated
+Since this mapping is created using MobX, the output is updated automatically when the
-   automatically when the inputs change.
-In the example, we see that the 'userById' member of the `Inputs` facet is mapped onto the
+   inputs change.
+In the example, we see that `Inputs.userById` is mapped onto `Selection.selectableIds`, using the `getIds`
-   'selectableIds' member of the `Selection` facet, using the `getIds` function to convert users into ids.
+   function to convert users into ids.

-5. The second policy (`convertSelectedIdsToItems`) creates a data mapping from `Selection.get(this).ids` to `Selection.get(this).items`
+5. The second policy (`convertSelectedIdsToItems`) maps `Selection.get(this).ids` onto `Selection.get(this).items`
    using `Inputs.get(this).itemById` as a lookup table (where `get` is a static member function of the facet class).
 It is implemented as:

 ```